A Study of Sotatercept in Japanese Pulmonary Arterial Hypertension (PAH) Participants (MK-7962-020)

 Time Frame: Baseline and Week 24

 NT-proBNP is an established marker of ventricular dysfunction in participants with PAH.
-NT-proBNP will be measured at Day 1 (baseline) and at Week 24.
-The change from baseline in NT-proBNP at Week 24 will be presented.
+NT-proBNP was measured at Day 1 (baseline) and at Week 24.
+The change from baseline in NT-proBNP at Week 24 was reported for the primary treatment period.

 Baseline and Week 24